-When your relationship becomes serious, on the other hand, you'll have to start thinking long-term.
+When your relationship becomes serious, on the other hand, you have to start thinking long-term.
 It might seem unromantic, but most couples can't afford hundred-dollar dinners every weekend or expensive vacations every few months.
+(Though there are plenty of ways being part of a twosome can really pay off.)
 At some point, reality sets in, and the discomfort of having to adjust from those heady days of romance when you first met plants the seeds of what can later become major disputes about financial matters.

 To address potential problems, you should try to get an idea of the aspects of your current situation that are mostly likely to grow into more serious disagreements.
-This article discusses a few of the most common things that most couples have to deal with in their relationships and gives you some ideas of solutions that might work for you.
+This article discusses a few of the most common things that most couples have to deal with in their relationships as well as some ideas for solutions that might work for you.

 What's yours is mine, what's mine is ...

 The first decision any couple needs to make is how they want to handle their joint financial obligations.
 As a couple, you will do many things that require both partners to play an active financial role; these range from buying a home to opening a joint credit card or opening a family checking account.